Home » 7. i 9. semestar : KNJIŽEVNI KOLEGIJI

 – Tolkien, J.R.R.
 The Monster and the Critics and Other Essays, HarperCollins, 2006.
 Essays: “The Monster and the Critics”; “On Fairy Stories”.

-All texts shall be made available to the enrolled students in electronic form.
-Additional materials are received in class.
+All texts shall be made available in electronic format.

 Architext in postmodern British literature – ARCH